wnchan/tp/docs/UserGuide.md

 ## Glossary

-This glossary is intended to provide definitions for terms that may be unfamiliar to users.
+This glossary is intended to provide definitions for terms that may be unfamiliar to you.
 It is arranged in alphabetical order.

 - **CS2101**: Effective Communication for Computing Professionals - A course designed to equip computing professionals with essential communication skills, both in technical and non-technical contexts.
 It covers the creation of clear and comprehensible software documentation and effective communication strategies for diverse audiences.